root-project/web/manual/thread_safety/index.md

 toc_sticky: true
 ---

-ROOT classes support one of the following thread-safety levels:
+ROOT classes support one of the following thread safety levels:

 - Thread unsafe: objects must not be used concurrently by different threads, even if objects are not shared among threads.